ECS154B-SQ2025/gem5-assignment2-SQ25/README.md

 1. Accept the assignment by clicking on the link provided in the announcement.
 2. Create a Codespace for the assignment on your repository.
 3. Fill out the `questions.md` file.
-4. Commit your changes.
+4. Commit and push your changes.

 Make sure you include both your runscript, an explanation of how to use your script, and the questions to the questions in the `questions.md` file.

 ### Explanation of how to use your script

-Include a detailed explanation of how to use your script and how you use your script to generate your answers (this will be more applicable in future assignments).
+Include a detailed explanation of how to use your script and how you use your script to generate your answers.
-Make sure that all paths are relative to this directory (`assignment-1/`).
+Make sure that all paths are relative to this directory (`gem5-assignment2-<your-team-name>/`).
 The code included in the "Example command to run the script" section should be able to be copied and pasted into a terminal and run without modification.

 - You should include a sentence or two which describes what the script (or scripts) do under "Explanation of the script" in `questions.md`.